Poverty-oriented communal development and decentralisation

 Madagascar is one of the world’s poorest countries.
-Levels of poverty are particularly high in rural regions, where the state has little, if any, representation, with a direct impact on local development and access to public services, education, health care and poverty reduction measures.
-In 2017, more than 90 per cent of the population of the country was living on less than USD 2 per day.
+Poverty is particularly widespread in rural regions, where the state has little, if any, presence.
+This impacts local development and access to public services, education, health care and poverty reduction measures.
+The World Bank estimates that 1.38 million people fell below the poverty line in 2020 due to the economic consequences of the COVID-19 pandemic.
+As a result, the proportion of the population living in extreme poverty increased to 77 per cent in 2020.

-In these precarious living conditions, many people cannot assert their human rights, such as the right to education.
-Women and children in particular have restricted development opportunities.
-The state is largely unable to invest in infrastructure and provide basic services.
-The tax ratio in 2017 was just 5 per cent of the country’s gross domestic product.
-In large parts of the country, the state is also unable to protect the population against crime, natural disasters, epidemics and the consequences of climate change.
-Around 70 per cent of Madagascans live in rural areas.
-The high level of social inequality and dissatisfaction with the government lead to repeated political and social conflict.
+For many people living in these precarious conditions a number of human rights remain unfulfilled, such as the right to education.
+Women and children are particularly affected by the limited development opportunities.
+The state is barely able to invest in infrastructure and provide basic services.
+In addition, measures to combat the pandemic in Madagascar led to a 4.2 per cent decline in the gross national product in 2020.
+In large parts of the country, the state is also unable to offer protection against crime, natural disasters, epidemics and the consequences of climate change.
+High levels of social inequality and dissatisfaction with the government are frequently leading to political and social unrest.

-The selected communities contribute to poverty-oriented local development and cooperate with civil society and governmental institutions.
+Selected communities contribute to poverty-oriented local development, for which they cooperate with civil society and governmental institutions.

-The project is using digital solutions to increase municipal revenues and establish transparent budgeting.
+The project uses digital solutions to increase municipal revenues and create budget transparency.

 To improve municipal services, it also promotes local partnerships between municipalities, civil society and the private sector.
-These partners advise municipalities and improve basic and administrative services, for example by implementing new standards.
+These partners advise municipalities and improve basic and administrative services, for example by setting new standards.

 The project also advises national institutions and regions with a view to improving the funding structures for municipalities.